arbor-sim/arbor/doc/tutorial/tutorial_lfpykit.rst

 .. literalinclude:: ../../python/example/single_cell_extracellular_potentials.py
    :language: python
-   :lines: 197-244
+   :lines: 196-243

-With these two classes we can compute extracellular potentials from transmembrane currents in space with a few lines of code:
+With these two classes one may then compute extracellular potentials from transmembrane currents in space with a few lines of code:

 .. literalinclude:: ../../python/example/single_cell_extracellular_potentials.py
    :language: python
-   :lines: 247-270
+   :lines: 246-269

 .. _tutorial_lfpykit-illustration: